hahahaboo/configs/README.md

 some config for minecraft hacked client

-some config might not work / ban
+if any config made you got ac ban pls dm me on discord (Username : found_data)

 ## To do list